ericelliott/arraygen/README.md

 # arraygen

 Turn any array into a generator.
+(More accurately, grab the built-in iterator).

 ## Getting started